chwong1996/myhome/_posts/2019-06-19-settling-down.markdown

 But is it necessarily the case?

-I would like to stress one thing before I continue – I love throwing theories of life secrets around,  but it isn’t like I’ve figured life and got everything sorted (heck I couldn’t even make a proper meal without getting a girl sick); but it’s more coming from the older adults (cock I’m getting old) that had a bit too much wine and whiskey, and instead of asking them to sleep with me and rob their wallet in the morning like Cardi B I usually ask them for life advice and how they become of such; and what’s more to talk than one’s life journey?
+I would like to stress one thing before I continue – I love throwing theories of life secrets around,  but it isn’t like I’ve figured life and got everything sorted (heck I couldn’t even make a proper meal for a date without getting her sick); but it’s more coming from the older adults (cock I’m getting old) that had a bit too much wine and whiskey, and instead of asking them to sleep with me and rob their wallet in the morning like Cardi B I usually ask them for life advice and how they become of such; and what’s more to talk than one’s life journey?

 A couple days ago my landlord Jay proposed to have a drink with the house, as mid-week drinking became our favourite past-time hobby we decided to go to the nearest Weatherspoon for a pint.